irosvall/1dv025-b3-pwd/README.md

 # Personal Web Desktop (PWD)

+This application was a project I made as a part of my studies at Linnaeus University, completed 2021-01-12.

+## The assignment description

 ## Introduction

 In this examination assignment, you will focus on building a single page application (SPA) with chat integration against a web socket server.
 The backend (server-side code) of this assignment will be given, and your assignment is to write the client-side code.